 - All affected personnel are informed of the changes and adequately trained where necessary;

-- Documentation pertaining to changes and reviews are complete.
+- Documentation pertaining to changes and reviews is complete.

 6.7 The change shall be reviewed by appropriate management, including the HOD responsible for the process.
 Changes must be approved prior to implementation.
 CEO is authorized to approve the implementation of proposed changes.